Kandie Frederick profile image

 VA ✅ Yes Buyer must qualify; seller’s entitlement may stay tied up unless buyer is VA-eligible

-USDA ✅ Yes Qualification required; rural property loans
+USDA ✅ Yes Qualification required: rural property loans

 Challenges & Considerations